What is the 90-Day Rule?

 III.
 What if my intentions changed during the 90-Day Rule?

-Although life events can be unforeseeable and unexpected, the 90-day rule will still carefully scrutinize each case by case situation.
+Although life events can be unforeseeable and unexpected, the 90-day rule will still carefully scrutinize each situation on a case by case basis.
 The burden of proof will fall on the applicant of the marriage-based Green Card.
-This means that the applicant must provide evidence and documentation to convince USCIS officers that due to some life changing events, the intention of the nonimmigrant changed within 90-days from entry into the United States.
+This means that the applicant must provide evidence and documentation to convince USCIS officers that due to some life changing events, the intention of the nonimmigrant changed within 90-days from the arrival date on I-94.

 Even though the nonimmigrant marriage-based Green Card applicant’s intent may have naturally changed through unforeseeable life changing events, it is highly recommended that the marriage-based Green Card applicant waits the 90-days to avoid any unnecessary difficulties with the Green Card application process.
 Should the marriage-based Green Card application process begin within the 90-days after arrival to the United States, USCIS will presume that the nonimmigrant initially misstated their true intent to enter into the United States and may face unnecessary difficulties with their application process and even negative consequences, such as termination of existing valid visas.